linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 Bodie, Kane, Marcus "Investments" (my page references are for 13th Edition,other editions alsofine)

-Harvard Business School cases ("Cook County [[Uses of Interest Rate Swaps|Pension Fund]]", about \$9)
+Harvard Business School cases ("Cook County [Pension Fund](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2013/Uses%20of%20Interest%20Rate%20Swaps.md)", about \$9)

 I will not simply teach to the textbook.
 Not all topics in book will be covered.

 Applied materials (real-time data sets, actual government and corporate reports) are messy and more challenging

-You are responsible for the material in the class [[Slides Note 9 Bidask.not New 2020|slides]], assignments, and spreadsheets.
+You are responsible for the material in the class [slides](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Slides%20Note%209%20Bidask.not%20New%202020.md), assignments, and spreadsheets.
 # Recipe for Success

 Come to class and ask questions - often your classmates will have the same question and will be grateful!

-Review [[Slides Note 9 Bidask.not New 2020|slides]], Excel [[Exercises|exercises]], and market updates prior to class Start assignments well in advance · Review any questions after class, ideally with a friend
+Review [slides](../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Slides%20Note%209%20Bidask.not%20New%202020.md), Excel [exercises](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%2012%20-%20Derivatives/Exercises.md), and market updates prior to class Start assignments well in advance · Review any questions after class, ideally with a friend

 The best answers don't just get the numbers right, but also have insightful answers to the qualitative questions